juanbkm/gcf/content/our-projects/cambodia.md

   - name: Beneficiaries
     amount: $3.664 M
 impact:
-  - item: 240,000 tonnes of CO2 avoided
   - item: 1.365M beneficiaries
+  - item: 240,000 tCO2e avoided
-  - item: 40,000 farmers (16,000 women) trained in climate-smart agriculture
+  - item: 40,000 farmers (of which 16,000 women) trained in climate-smart agriculture
   - item: 50 agribusinesses become more resource-efficient in terms of water savings, energy, and reduction in postharvest losses
   - item: 27 irrigation and water management systems targeting 15,000 ha and 25,000 households (with at least 50,000 women) rehabilitated and made climate-resilient
 references: